 Thinking about picking up Monopoly for Nintendo Switch?
 I’ve bought and played it, and it’s pretty good – but not perfect.

-In this review, I’ll show you the pros and cons of the Monopoly Switch game and my opinion on whether this game is worth it or not.
+In this Monopoly Nintendo Switch review, I’ll show you the pros and cons of the Monopoly Switch game and my opinion on whether it’s worth it or not.

 Want to know how to play?
 See the Monopoly for Nintendo Switch rules and instructions here.